Letitia Elizabeth Landon

 Letitia Elizabeth Landon (14 August 1802 – 15 October 1838) was an English poet and novelist, better known by her initials L.E.L.

-The writings of Landon are transitional between Romanticism and the Victorian Age.
-Her first major breakthrough came with The Improvisatrice and thence she developed the metrical romance towards the Victorian ideal of the Victorian monologue, casting her influence on Elizabeth Barrett Browning, Robert Browning and Christina Rossetti.
-Her influence can also be found in Alfred Tennyson and in America, where she was very popular.
-Poe regarded her genius as self-evident.
+Her first major breakthrough came with The Improvisatrice and she developed the metrical romance towards the Victorian ideal of the Victorian monologue, influencing fellow English writers such as Elizabeth Barrett Browning, Robert Browning, Alfred Tennyson and Christina Rossetti.
+Her influence can also be found in the United States, where she was very popular.
+Edgar Allan Poe regarded her genius as self-evident.

-In spite of these wide influences, due to the perceived immorality of Landon's lifestyle, her works were largely ignored or misrepresented after her death.
+In spite of her wide influence, due to the perceived immorality of Landon's lifestyle, her works were largely ignored or misrepresented after her death.
+Landon's writings are emblematic of the transition from Romanticism to Victorian literature.